 Preparing for an Influence Conversation

 It can be difficult to engage stakeholders to the degree necessary to be an agent of change.
 In order to gain the support of stakeholders, it can be beneficial to engage them in an influence conversation.
-The following steps will help you determine which stakeholders to engage, and how to successfully do so through an influence conversation.
+The following steps will help you determine which stakeholders to engage and how to successfully do so through an influence conversation.